jorgemanzo/get-size/README.md

  * Takes in a null terminated cstring and the EXACT size of the string returning a bool depending if the characters in the string are either Alphabetical or Ints

 int getSize(char *txt);
+/*
-/* takes in a null terminated cstring and returns an int of that string's size
+ * Takes in a null terminated cstring and returns an int of that string's size

 int getSize(const char *txt);
 /*